for-sale-digital/gulp-template/README.md

 ### Global Setup

 _Optional:_ Install `gulp-cli` globally and you'll have access to the `gulp` command anywhere on your system.
-Otherwise you have to execute Gulp with via [npx](https://www.npmjs.com/package/npx) which comes by default with npm.
+Otherwise you have to execute Gulp via [npx](https://www.npmjs.com/package/npx) which comes by default with npm.
 See [Build Commands](#build-commands).

 ```sh
 npm i gulp-cli -g